An overdraft occurs when you do not have enough money in your account to cover a transaction.

 We do not make deposits to cover overdrafts paid by the Overdraft Privilege.
-Your account will remain overdrawn until you make a deposit to bring it back to a positive balance.
+We cover the check if the combination of your ODP limit and existing checking balance is sufficient but your account will remain overdrawn until you make a deposit to bring it back to a positive balance.
 Additional fees may be charged if items presented are either paid or returned after your initial overdraft if your account remains overdrawn.

 What about transfers from other accounts or lines of credit?

-We offer transfers from other accounts that you have with us if you authorize us in advance to do so to cover your overdraft.
+We offer transfers from other accounts that you have with us.
 We charge a transfer fee of $5.50 for each transfer that we make.
 We also offer a preapproved line of credit to cover your overdrafts.
 The line of credit must be applied for in advance and is subject to our normal loan underwriting criteria.
 Please contact a loan officer for an application and more information on the specific terms and conditions of this loan option.

 If I do overdraw my account and you pay the item, how long do I have to repay the overdrawn balance?